collective/collective.ckeditor/README.txt

 Introduction
 ============

-ckeditor, another wysiwyg editor for Plone 4 and more.
+ckeditor, a wysiwyg editor for Plone 4 and more.

 Dependencies
 ============

 Plone4 and more.

-collective.plonefinder is used for attached media browsing and upload when using buildout or easy_install, the dependencies are installed.
+collective.plonefinder is used for attached media browsing and upload.

+when using buildout or easy_install, collective.plonefinder is installed.

 Install collective.ckeditor in your zope instance
 =================================================